citygml4j/citygml-tools/README.md

 The `from-cityjson` and `to-cityjson` commands support [CityJSON](https://www.cityjson.org/) 2.0, 1.1, and 1.0 files.

 ## System requirements
-* Java 11 or higher
+* Java 17 or higher

 citygml-tools can be run on any platform providing appropriate Java support.

 ## Docker
 citygml-tools is also available as Docker image.
-You can either build the image yourself using the provided `Dockerfile` or use a pre-built image from Docker Hub: https://hub.docker.com/r/citygml4j/citygml-tools.
+You can either build the image yourself using the provided `Dockerfile` or use a pre-built image from [Docker Hub](https://hub.docker.com/r/citygml4j/citygml-tools) or GitHub packages.
+The pre-built images support the most common architectures `(amd64, arm64)`.

 To build the image, clone the repository to your local machine and run the following command from the root of the
 repository: